sourcesnow/xpspl/docs/api/priority.rst

 	 */

 	/**
-	 * Registers the given process to have the given priority.
+	 * Sets the priority of a process.
 	 *
 	 * This allows for controlling the order of processes rather than using FIFO.
 	 *
 	 * Priority uses an ascending order where 0 > 1.
 	 *
 	 * Processes registered with a high priority will be executed before those with
 	 * a low or default priority.
 	 *
 	 * Process priority is handy when multiple process will execute and their order
 	 * is important.
 	 *
 	 * .. note::
 	 *
-	 *    This is not an interruption.
+	 *    This is different from an interrupt.
 	 *
-	 *    Installed interruptions will still be executed before or after a
+	 *    Installed interrupts will still be executed before or after a
 	 *    prioritized process.
 	 *
 	 * @param  integer  $priority  Priority to assign
 	 *
 	 * @param  callable|process  $process  PHP Callable or \XPSPL\Process.
 	 *
 	 * @return  object  Process